We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The United Kingdom’s National Health Service (NHS) states that people who are 28 weeks pregnant and sleep on their back double the risk of stillbirth.

-However, the NHS also says that people should not worry if they wake up on their backs.
+However, the NHS also says people should not worry if they wake up on their backs.
 People tend to stay in the position they fall asleep in most of the time they are sleeping.
-People who are pregnant should move position to their side if they wake up on their back.
+That said, people who are pregnant should move onto their side if they wake up on their back.

-Learn about the best ways to sleep when pregnant here.
+Learn about the best ways to sleep when pregnant.

 Many companies sell pillows for back sleepers, including Tempur-Pedic, Saatva, Xtreme Comforts, and Brooklyn Bedding, among others.